vosa53/karlbot/README.md

 The application is available online at [karlbot.dev](https://karlbot.dev/).

-KarlBot is a development environment for educational programming language [Karel](https://compedu.stanford.edu/karel-reader/docs/python/en/chapter1.html).
+KarlBot is a development environment for an educational programming language [Karel](https://compedu.stanford.edu/karel-reader/docs/python/en/chapter1.html).
 Karel's original author is Professor Richard Pattis, but since then many more or less similar variants have been created and this is one of them.
 It has the following features:

 - Syntax highlighting
 - Code completion